AllonKleinLab/SPRING/README.md

 #### Create your own project

 The SPRING project directory must contain files with stereotyped names and formats.
-Matlab and Python funtions are provided to create these files (see "Helper functions documentation" below).
+Matlab and Python functions are provided to create these files (see "Helper functions documentation" below).
 Here is a guide to the file names and formats:

 1. **gene_colors/color_data_all_genes-*.csv [REQUIRED]** <br>
 In a directory called `gene_colors` there must be (at most 50) base-0 numbered files called `color_data_all_genes-*.csv.` e.g.